tidyverse/glue/README.md

   cat(f("
     A Formatted string
     Can have multiple lines
-      And additional indention is preserved
+      with additional indention preserved
     "))
 }

 fun()
 #> A Formatted string
 #> Can have multiple lines
-#>   And additional indention is preserved
+#>   with additional indention preserved
 ```

 A literal brace can be inserted by using doubled braces.